 Hello, there.
 I’m Roger Butters.
 Thanks for visiting my Website.
 I hope that having got this far, you might be interested in having a look at one or two of my books.
-If having seen the blurbs and extracts from some of them you feel like buying, so much the better.
+If having seen the blurbs and extracts from a few of them you feel like buying, so much the better.
 If not, there’s no harm done.

 Jerusalem By Moonlight